lgbouma/lgbouma.com/content/research.md

 While thousands of exoplanets are known, most orbit field stars with poorly measured ages between 1 and 10 billion years.
-I have been using [TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite) to find and characterize planets around cluster stars in groups younger than 1 billion years.
+I have been using [TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite) to find and characterize planets around stars in open clusters and moving groups younger than 1 billion years.
 Related articles include:

 * Cluster Difference Imaging Photometric Survey.
 II.
 TOI 837: A Young Validated Planet in IC 2602.